rnemeth90/lfcs-notes/lfcs-study-more.md

   - `sudo find ./collection/ -mmin -60 -type f -exec cp --target-directory=/opt/oldfiles/ {} +\;`
   - `sudo find /home/bob/collection/ -type f -user adm -exec cp {} /opt/admfiles/  \;`

+       -perm mode
+              File's permission bits are exactly mode (octal or symbolic).
+Since an exact match is required, if you want to use this form for symbolic modes, you may have to specify a rather complex mode string.
+For example `-perm g=w' will only match files which have mode 0020 (that is, ones for which group write permission  is  the  only  permission set).
+It  is more likely that you will want to use the `/' or `-' forms, for example `-perm -g=w', which matches any file with group write permission.
+See the EXAMPLES section for some illustrative examples.

+       -perm -mode
+              All of the permission bits mode are set for the file.
+Symbolic modes are accepted in this form, and this is usually the way in which you would want  to  use  them.
+You must specify `u', `g' or `o' if you use a symbolic mode.
+See the EXAMPLES section for some illustrative examples.

+       -perm /mode
+              Any  of  the  permission bits mode are set for the file.
+Symbolic modes are accepted in this form.
+You must specify `u', `g' or `o' if you use a symbolic mode.
+See the
+              EXAMPLES section for some illustrative examples.
+If no permission bits in mode are set, this test matches any file (the idea here is to be consistent with the  behaviour of -perm -000).

 - virsh
   - `sudo dnf install libvirt qemu-kvm -y`
   - `sudo vi testmachine.xml`